sammi-turner/Dotfiles/README.md

 A very minimal GUI-based config with the Dracula theme and neotree.

 The super key (mod4) is set as meta.
-The F8 key opens neotree.
+The F8 key toggles neotree on/off.

 Emacs will autocreate an ~/.emacs.d folder for the user.